Day 171: Love

 So I guess to get to my point, I have to deal with Roxas.
 Fine.
 During the KH2 Retrospective, I talked repeatedly about the game’s use of the idiot ball trope to guide its plots.
 The idiot ball trope occurs when a character acts less than their usual intelligence in order to serve as an authorial device.
 Now, I don’t feel Days is specifically falling into an idiot ball trope here, but it’s not because it’s doing something better.
 The Days’ development team never needed to modify Roxas’ character to get him to behave like an character device in the first place: being a character device is his natural state.
-Roxas’ characterization is the way that it is simply so that the authors can contrive whatever plots they wish around him.
+Roxas’ characterization is the way all the time simply so that the authors can contrive whatever plots they wish around him.
 At this point, he feels less like a genuinely childish character than he does like a hack cousin of the Audience Surrogate stock character: the Audience Surrogate is a character device designed to prompt worldbuilding, while “the Roxas” is a character device designed to allow the authors to contrive any situation they want without needing to get the lead character in a position to allow it.
 Roxas’ knowledge varies depending on what the devs do and do not want him to know, and whether or not he knows what an emotion or concept means seems to depend on the scene (love: no, fear: yes, surprise: yes, expectations: no).
 He’s not so much a character in my eyes as either a lever that dispenses plot or to go in a different direction, a tripod designed to hold the camera as things go on without any input from him or the player whatsoever.